Bartapapa/legend/docs/pages/drives.md

 18. <b>Major</b> - Die for a greater cause.
 19. <b>Major</b> - Succeed, when all hope seemed lost.
 20. <b>Major</b> - Fall from grace.

-<h3>Minor gifts</h3>

-1. <b>Challenge</b> - When you <i>demand</i> that someone oppose you in a challenge of wits, strength or violence, they must accept or suffer consequences.
-Consequences for a normal person are light humiliation - for people higher up in social standing, rank, or divine influence, the consequences can be demotion, shame, even death.
-You can challenge anything that understands you and is capable of being offended.
-2. <b></b> -
-3. <b></b> -
-4. <b></b> -
-5. <b></b> -
-6. <b></b> -
-7. <b>Spellmind</b> - Acquire 1 Magic dice.
-Choose between Iron Bindings, Statue, or Bridge.
-You can cast this spell as if you had the spellbook.
-8. <b>Skill</b> - Acquire 1 of the following skills: Heroes of old, Legendary implements or Folklore.

 <h3>Major gifts</h3>